 The following language is only relevant to students who receive an Attendance Accommodation in their Faculty Notification Letter.

-Some students may need to miss class as a result of his or her disability.
+Some students may need to miss class as a result of difficulties related to a disability.
 If it is not possible to allow the student to miss class because attendance is an essential element of the course or if a student’s absences are too numerous, please contact the student’s Disability Specialist as soon as possible.

 The student receiving this accommodation acknowledges that: